United States Army Central: Operation Vigilant Warrior

 In October 1994, ARCENT was again called upon to command, control, and deploy U.S. Army forces to Kuwait during Operation Vigilant Warrior.

 The operation was initiated in response to Saddam Hussein's saber rattling and posturing of Iraqi military forces along the Iraqi-Kuwaiti border.
 This act of aggression threatened to upset the delicate balance of peace in the region.

-ARCENT's rapid generation and deployment of a formidable Army force clearly demonstrated U.S. resolve and commitment to its friends and allies in the region.
+ARCENT's rapid generation and deployment of a Army force demonstrated U.S. resolve and commitment to its friends and allies in the region.

 Operation Vigilant Sentinel

 Less than one year later, Saddam Hussein would again deploy Iraqi forces close to its border with Kuwait.
 In August, Third Army/ARCENT provided command and control for a rapid deployment of a heavy brigade task force.
-Once more, Iraqi threats were met while ARCENT simultaneously conducted a major training exercise in Egypt, "BRIGHT STAR 95," involving military forces from 6 other nations.
-This contingency operation validated critical procedures for deployment, particularly the off-loading of equipment from floating prepositioning ships and its distribution to arriving soldiers.
+The operation was described by Third Army as having convinced Hussein to withdraw his forces from the Kuwaiti border.
+Once more, Iraqi threats were met while ARCENT simultaneously conducted a major training exercise in Egypt, "Exercise Bright Star 95," involving forces from 6 other states.
+The exercise validated critical procedures for deployment, particularly the off-loading of equipment from floating prepositioning ships and its distribution to arriving soldiers.
 The deployment of a "Fly-Away Package" of key contingency staff also validated procedures for a rapidly deployed command and control group able to conduct combat operations immediately upon arrival.
-The operation was described by Third Army as having convinced Hussein to withdraw his forces from the Kuwaiti border.